posted on 4-1-2012 at 12:00 AM

 The Supreme Court stated:

-In our view the copyright statutes, while protecting the owner of the copyright in his right to multiply and sell his production, do not create the right to impose, by notice, such as is disclosed in this case, a limitation at which the book shall be sold at retail by future purchasers, with whom there is no privity of contract.
+the right to impose, by notice, such as is disclosed in this case, a limitation at which the book shall be sold at retail by future purchasers, with

 Frances, you are dead wrong, wrong, wrong.
 Your interpretation of contract law is very flawed.